-- 1. When you select LOGOUT from the Admin Procedures Screen, the deskphone displays a confirmation screen asking if you are sure you want to log out. - 2.
+- 1. Use the Craft password to gain access to the Admin Procedures screen.
+The default password is 27238. - 2.
+When you select LOGOUT from the Admin Procedures screen, the deskphone displays a confirmation screen asking if you are sure you want to log out. - 3.
 Press No to return to the Admin Procedures screen without logging off the deskphone.
 Press Yes to unregister the deskphone from the call server.